papoita/papoita/README.md

 ### Hi there 👋!
 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Hi+my+name+is+Paola;Welcome+to+my+repository)](https://git.io/typing-svg)

 A scientist that loves to code!
-Water bioremediation and carbon credit markets led me to want to learn how to make my own apps.
+Water bioremediation and carbon credit markets led me to software development.

 - 🔭 I’m currently working on a weather application using react.
 After that I have a portafolio to create and start learning python.
 - 🌱 I’m currently preparing for technical interviews to enter the tech world as a developer.